Central Amazon Conservation Complex

 Outside site

-Accessibility to Anavilhanas NP by road development as a result of the Rio Negro Bridge construction, and increased tourism in different natural areas, could result, without an effective management, in negative impacts.
+Accessibility to Anavilhanas National Park by road development as a result of the Rio Negro Bridge construction, and increased tourism in different natural areas, could result, without an effective management, in negative impacts.
 Activities and services to support visitation have been proposed for the Anavilhanas National Park and the Jaú National Park based on the socio-environmental, institutional and public use factors (Detzel Consultores Asociados, 2018), which can help develop better capacity for potential visitation.
 Expansion of recreational activities without careful planning, including of infrastructure capacity, could increase the pressures on the ecological balance of the site and its freshwater diversity.

 Shipping Lanes